-- (b) The provisions of the Rules of Civil Procedure and all existing and future amendments of said Rules shall apply to all proceedings herein, except as otherwise provided in this article.
-(1969, c.
-1215, s.
-1.) - § 19-14.
+The Rules of Civil Procedure are found in § 1A-1.

+§ 19-14.
 Filing and form of complaint.-The action authorized by this article shall be commenced by the filing of a complaint to which shall be attached, as an exhibit, a true copy of the allegedly harmful material.
+The complaint shall:
-The complaint shall: - (1) Be directed against such material by name, description, volume. and issue, as appropriate;

-(2) Allege that such material is harmful to minors;

-(3) Designate as respondents, and list the names and all known addresses of any person in this State preparing, selling, offering commercially distributing or disseminating in any manner such material to minors, or possessing such material with the apparent intent to offer to sell or commercially distribute or disseminate in any manner such material to minors;

-(4) Seek an adjudication that such material is harmful to minors; and

-- (5) Seek a permanent injunction against any respondent prohibiting him from selling, commercially distributing, or disseminating in any manner such material to minors or from permitting minors to inspect such material.
+- (1) Be directed against such material by name, description, volume, and issue, as appropriate; - (2) Allege that such material is harmful to minors; - (3) Designate as respondents, and list the names and all known addresses of any person in this State preparing, selling, offering, commercially distributing or disseminating in any manner such material to minors, or possessing such material with the apparent intent to offer to sell or commercially distribute or disseminate in any manner such material to minors; - (4) Seek an adjudication that such material is harmful to minors; and - (5) Seek a permanent injunction against any respondent prohibiting him from selling, commercially distributing, or disseminating in any manner such material to minors or from permitting minors to inspect such material.
 (1969, c.
 1215, s.
+1.)

-1.) - § 19-15.
-Examination by the court; probable cause; service of summons.-(a) Upon the filing of a complaint pursuant to this article, the solicitor or prosecutor shall present the same together with attached exhibits, as soon as practicable to the court for its examination and reading.
+§ 19-15.
+Examination by the court; probable cause; service of summons.-(a) Upon the filing of a complaint pursuant to this Article, the solicitor shall present the same together with attached exhibits, as soon as practicable to the court for its examination and reading.